jreisdorffer/Firuta/README.md

-# Firuta - A WEF filter collection for DFIR
+# Firuta - A WEF subscription collection for DFIR

 Even though there are a lot of amazing solutions for Security Monitoring, it sometimes can be challenging to deploy / make use of them in an incident response